Reflective writing introduction

 Supporting your studies

-You may be asked to write reflectively for an assignment.
-There are many models of reflection.
-This page provides basic generic guidance for reflective writing, but it is important that you follow any guidelines you have been given to meet your course requirements.
+There are many models of reflection you can use in an assignment.
+Here we discuss some basic guidance for reflective writing but you should follow any additional guidelines you've been given on your course or module to meet your course requirements.

 What is reflective writing?

 - looks back at past experience to perform better in the future

 - analyses, explores and explains what happened and why

 - considers strengths, weaknesses, anxieties and errors — you can use personal language such as 'I' and 'we' to talk about observations, emotions and feelings

 - is constructively criticising yourself, an event and others